 Bug Report: The “Bug Report” is a document that consists of details of all the bugs that occurred during the testing procedure.
 It is a very important document for developers and the QA team because by referencing this document team can track the process of a project.
 Using this document team came to know the number of open issues, solved issues, worked under process issues, Rejected issues, and solved issues.

 Test Execution Report: The test lead prepares the “Test Execution Report” after the test execution process is completed.
 It defines the constancy of the project.
 It has information like the module, the number of written test cases, the number of passed test cases, number of failed test cases.

 Advantages of Test Documentation

 Disadvantages of Test Documentation

-Test documents are having merits and demerits also.
+Test documents have merits and demerits.
 But the thing is it is good practice to prepare test documents for software projects.
 Because it takes some time to prepare documents.
 Once the document is prepared with good quality, it is helpful throughout the journey of development.